If

 This student added to their general knowledge bank, and applied

-to critically evaluate an issue in the real world which required
+critically evaluate an issue in the real world which required their

-their ability to combine knowledge with ethics, values, morality
+ability to combine knowledge with ethics, values, morality and/or

 The

-a grade means by requiring a particular thought process at each
+means by requiring a particular thought process at each layer.
+Student

-layer.
-Student grades are determined by the complexity of thinking,
+grades are determined by the complexity of thinking, not just rote

-not just rote knowledge and recall.
-Now there is some standardization
+knowledge and recall.
+Now there is some standardization to grades

-to grades and a way for them to be consistently interpreted
+and a way for them to be consistently interpreted by parents, institutions

-by parents, institutions and businesses outside of our secondary
+and businesses outside of our secondary school system.

 Is

-agree that more complex thinking is an indicator of learning
+that more complex thinking is an indicator of learning and ability

-and ability and is to be valued.
-It may be valid if we in fact
+and is to be valued.
+It may be valid if we in fact judge learning

-judge learning by a student's ability to use or generalize new
+by a student's ability to use or generalize new knowledge to other

 You

-least additional indicators, and you may be correct.
-But what
+additional indicators, and you may be correct.
+But what is most

-is most important here is not whether or not it is valid, but
+important here is not whether or not it is valid, but that it could

 The

-by starting with the reliability issue of grades.
-Find some
+starting with the reliability issue of grades.
+Find some operational

-operational definition for grades within each department, ideally,
+definition for grades within each department, ideally, within each

-within each school, and then build your teaching instruction
+school, and then build your teaching instruction around those definitions.

 If